 In West Germany, the controversy over nuclear energy has often erupted into violence clashes between opponents and supporters of a nuclear programme.

-In West Germany, the controversy over nuclear energy has often erupted into violence clashes between opponents and supporters of a nuclear programme.
+Background: In West Germany, the controversy over nuclear energy has often erupted into violence clashes between opponents and supporters of a nuclear programme.
 But, both sides in the conflict know that alternative sources of energy to oil, gas and coal have to be found.
 World-wide, the annual consumption of fuel oil, and other oil products, more than doubled over the past decade, and many current energy sources are in danger of running out.
 The West Germany Government is currently spending over hundred million marks (50 million U.S. dollars) every year on solar devices in their homes.

 SYNOPSIS: More than a quarter of all energy consumed is burnt up in domestic use.
 For a long time, scientists and engineers have concentrated on a central heating system that does not depend on conventional domestic fuels.
 And, since the recent energy crisis, research has been stepped up.